 - Storage Spaces - The last contender from Microsoft, and integrated into Windows 8.
 Proprietary with real-time redundancy.
-Checksumming is not supported, but it could be provided by ReFS.
-But with some limitations.
+Checksumming is not supported.
+It also has some other limitations.

 The main factor to categorize them is when the redundancy information is updated.
 In real-time solutions the parity data is updated in real-time, without an explicit action from the user.
 Like in standard RAID.
 In snapshot solutions the parity data is updated only upon an explicit request from the user.
 Like in backups.